 What is Colloidal Silver?

-Colloidal silver has been utilized as a medical treatment for hundreds of years.
+Colloidal silver has been used as a medical treatment for hundreds of years.
 It’s made by immersing small silver particles in a solution.
 Pathogens are thwarted by the minuscule particles’ ability to penetrate cells.

 The silver particles in colloidal silver can be so small that they are called nanoparticles.
 This indicates that some particles are so minute that they are not visible to the naked eye.
 Colloidal silver was used as an all-purpose cure for bacterial, viral, and fungal illnesses before current antibiotics were invented.